-The cost of debt impairment is considered a non-cash flow item; it informed the total cost associated with rendering the services of the municipality, as well as the municipality's realistically anticipated revenues.
+The cost of debt impairment is considered to be a non-cash flow item; it informed the total cost associated with rendering the services of the municipality, as well as the municipality's realistically anticipated revenues.
+The past the audited financial years has shown a trend of nearly 20% increase of consumer.